Lucew/approximate_hankel/README.md

 and `SIMULATION = True` toggles between signals from the UCR archive and simulated signals.

 ## Speed factors
-The speedup heavily depends on the implementation details and available array/FFT libraries.
+Implementation details (package versions, language, CPU) and available array/FFT libraries have secondary effects on how the asymptotic complexities transfer to runtime improvements varies.
 Using the code provided in this package we achieved the following speedups:

 ![Speed Factors](images/speed_factors.png)